 Garlic roasted parsnips and carrots is a simple side dish that’s perfect for fall and winter meals.
 It’s one of the easiest and most delightful things you can make with this pairing of root vegetables.
+Maple syrup enhances the vegetables’ natural sweetness, and a splash of optional balsamic vinegar adds a lovely flavor element.

 A bit about parsnips